vaamonde/ubuntu-2204/06-security/08-netronome.md

 #instalando as dependências do Netronome Server no Ubuntu Server
 #opção do comando apt: install (install is followed by one or more package names)
 #opção da contra barra (\): criar uma quebra de linha no terminal
-sudo apt install iperf3 traceroute mtr vnstat
+sudo apt install iperf3 traceroute mtr vnstat apache2 php

 #baixando a dependência do Librespeed-Cli do Site Oficial do Ubuntu (link atualizado em: 30/12/2025)
 #opção do comando wget: -O (output file name)